 How many more CorePower studios do you see yourself doing as a franchisee?
 How many do you think CorePower will end up doing?
 And in what time frame?

-CorePower Yoga has roughly 150 to 160 locations combined between corporate and franchises.
+CorePower Yoga has more than 160 locations combined between corporate and franchises.
 When you look at someone like Orangetheory, who has something like 500+ locations and is still growing, I think the answer is that there is lots of room to grow for our brand across the county.
 CorePower is generally in major markets and we still haven’t gotten to all of those yet.
 The runway for CorePower Yoga is pretty big.
 The plan was 30 to 50 locations a year for corporate, for the foreseeable future.
 Specific to Phoenix, I think this market could reach 10 to 15 studios, and that’s just at first glance.
 When you fully build out and you’re looking to fill voids and even infill locations, there may turn out to be even more.
 If you look at a market like Denver, they have 25 stores and it’s a smaller market than Phoenix.

 Considering there are that many studios in Denver, would you consider Phoenix comparable to Denver?